pragati-29/Nextflow_NGS3Pipeline/README.md

 # Nextflow_NGS3Pipeline
 ## Aim:- Implementation of NGS3Pipeline in Nextflow
 ## Overview
-The Nextflow NGS3Pipeline automates renaming, uploading, and analysis of NGS data using Nextflow.
-It takes FASTQ files and a sample CSV as input and processes them through multiple steps like renaming, project creation, basespace upload, basespace analysis and downstream analyses (e.g., CNV, QC, fusion, gene coverage).
-The workflow is structured around parameter definitions, individual processes, and a workflow definition.
+This Nextflow pipeline is designed for comprehensive downstream analysis of next-generation sequencing (NGS) data.
+It supports the execution of multiple processes CNV, gene coverage, hotspot, QC, and DNA fusion.
+You will need to provide a csv file where you will keep all the information regarding samples and in output folder you will get subfolders for each process (CNV, Hotspot, QC, DNA Fusion, Gene coverage).
-## Requirements:
+## Requirements: -
   * Nextflow
   * Python3
     * subprocess